-Owning goats will teach you a gold-mine of information about how foraging ruminants act, mate, and eat.
-Knowing how to care for their digestive systems helps keep them feeling good when they are on your property, so they tend to return.
-Food plots provide forage and cover for all deer but especially fawns, and the big boys tend to hang out where the ladies are, but food plots are not necessary.
+Owning goats will teach you a gold mine of information about how foraging ruminants act, mate, and eat.
+Knowing how to care for their digestive systems helps them feel good when they are on your property, so they tend to return.
+Food plots provide forage and cover for all deer, especially fawns, and the big boys tend to hang out where the ladies are, but food plots are not necessary.

 Dumping grain into piles can kill whitetails or any ruminant.
-Anyone who owns cows, horses, goats, or sheep understand how a sudden all-out gorge of grain can set off a domino effect in health.
-It seems enticing to dump a 50-pound bag of corn or sweet feed to bring in the deer if that is legal in your state, but when a ruminant overfeeds on grain or sweet-feed, they develop something called toxic acidosis.
+Anyone who owns cows, horses, goats, or sheep understands how a sudden all-out grain gorge can create a domino effect on health.
+It seems enticing to dump a 50-pound bag of corn or sweet feed to bring in the deer if that is legal in your state, but when a ruminant overfeeds on grain or sweet feed, they develop something called toxic acidosis.
 The gut can not digest all of the grain the animal has consumed, and it ferments, creates gas, and bloating.
-Sometimes the fermenting process can create alcohol, which would lead to the appearance of deer acting or running drunk.
+Sometimes the fermenting process can create alcohol, leading to the appearance of deer acting or running drunk.
 I have seen a few videos on the internet of these poor deer on their death bed as people laugh behind the camera.
 The bloat can quickly get so bad that it puts pressure on organs and can kill a ruminant in a matter of hours.
 If it doesn't kill them right off, they may have to combat days of diarrhea from the gut, trying to get rid of the toxins.
-The dehydration from this can also kill if they can't access a safe water source while recovering.
+This dehydration can also kill them if they can't access a safe water source while recovering.

-You may have noticed soft, clumpy, or runny stools around your feeder when you go back to fill it after putting it up in fall as their guts are adjusting to the grain.
+You may have noticed soft, clumpy, or runny stools around your feeder when you go back to fill it after putting it up in the fall as their guts adjust to the grain.
 Healthy deer make many individual "nanny-berries," like rabbit excrement, only larger.
-If you see clumps of "nanny-berries" stuck together, your deer are having a hard time adjusting to the change in diet.
+If you see clumps of "nanny-berries" stuck together, your deer are having difficulty adjusting to the change in diet.
 Dumping grain can potentially kill trophy deer that stop to gorge while on the search for hot does.
 Dominant bucks forgo food while in rut but may not pass up a "killer of a meal" that will do just that.

 If whitetails remember getting ill on your property, they aren't likely to return if they survive because of the bad experience.
-You wouldn't go back to a restaurant where you got food poisoning—the same thing.
+You wouldn't return to a restaurant where you got food poisoning—the same thing.

-Irregular corn piles that magically show up near deer sign are likely only to get traveling deer, so if you see a monster buck at your corn pile, it will just be passing through, unlikely to be a resident that is accustom to a constant source of feeder supply.
-Corn piles give you a one time shot - not second chances or multiple hunts for a certain buck like sprinkle feeders do.
+Irregular corn piles that magically show up near deer signs are likely only to get traveling deer, so if you see a monster buck at your corn pile, it will just be passing through, unlikely to be a resident that is accustomed to a constant source of feeder supply.
+Corn piles give you a one-time shot - not second chances or multiple hunts for a certain buck like sprinkle feeders do.
 Timed feeders work best.
-If you want to feed them a lot, set your feeder low and for multiple feedings to keep them around but healthy.
+If you want to feed them a lot, set your feeder low for multiple feedings to keep them around but healthy.

 FEEDER NOISE DOES NOT SCARE DEER

-Sure, it does the first few times, but we have seen feeders bounce corn off of their heads over the years after they get used to it.
+Sure, it does the first few times, but we have seen feeders bounce corn off their heads over the years after they get used to it.
 Some deer scatter only to return a few minutes later.
-Most deer come running when they hear the spreader ringing out the dinner-bell on the metal feeder legs.
+Most deer come running when they hear the spreader ringing the dinner bell on the metal feeder legs.
 Supplying them with a few tasty kibbles is still way more affordable than letting grain rot in a pile that creates another deadly animal and human pathogen called aflatoxin.
-The majority of their diet is still wild browsing, keeping them low in untasty fat and high in bio-diversity to benefit your health.
+Most of their diet is still wild browsing, keeping them low in untasty fat and high in bio-diversity to benefit your health.
 Limiting the endless "corn chow" is healthier for them and you when consuming the meat.

 DOGS DON'T RUIN A HUNT

-Don't give up on a hunt if dogs or even coyotes run through your area.
+Don't give up on a hunt if dogs or coyotes run through your area.
 Deer have to see them or directly smell them at close range.
-We have had feral dogs come in and pee on our decoy only to have bucks knock it down an hour later.
+We have had feral dogs come in and pee on our decoy, only to have bucks knock it down an hour later.
 Coyote howls also have minimal effect, if any, on them.
-We attempted to use a coyote call to get a young bedded-down buck out of our food plot so we could exit our blind.
+We attempted to use a coyote call to get a young bedded-down buck out of our food plot to exit our blind.
 No matter how loud we called, we couldn't budge him.
 Deer on our farm are never too afraid of our dogs, often winding them at the house and knowing they are at a safe distance.
-I have photos of deer taken from between my German Shepherds ears as we sat watching out the open back door late one season to see if the big bucks made it through rifle season.
+I have photos of deer taken from between my German Shepherd's ears as we watched out the open back door late one season to see if the big bucks made it through rifle season.
 We were only thirty-five yards away.